All You Need to Know About Multi-Vendor Marketplaces

 As we have already mentioned, inventory management is not necessarily a concern for the store admin.
 But that does not mean you do not need to coordinate with vendors.
 To make sure orders are fulfilled on time, you can instill checks to ensure that your vendors are stocked with products at all times.

 How you pay your sellers is of primary importance in your eCommerce store.
 You will have to devise clear plans and define the fees every seller has to pay for hosting their shop on your website.
 Like Amazon, you can charge them for every order, or take an upfront fee.
 Once you analyze your parameters and chalk out a plan, make sure you draft and explain every aspect of it distinctly.

 Undoubtedly, shipping is the most vital process in your order fulfillment phenomenon.
 It links your store with your customer.
 Therefore, take up the responsibility of shipping and don’t rely on vendors to carry it out themselves.
 You can ask your third-party sellers to sell through a popular shipping software like Shiprocket.
-Through these software, you can ship across the nation at the cheapest shipping rates.
+Through Shiprocket, you can ship across the nation at the cheapest shipping rates.

-4) Payment to vendors
+Payment to Vendors

 Decide upon a time interval at which you will be paying every seller.
 You can remit them for their orders after seven days, three days, or whatever best suits your process.
 You can also pitch in incentives from time to time to attract new sellers.

 Giving sellers a detailed report of their sales prompts them to make informed decisions, forecast their purchases, and produce inventory accordingly.
 Your multi-vendor website is bound to thrive if your sellers are on top of their game.

 Once you have decided to start with your multi-vendor eCommerce store, keep a few things in mind before you take the plunge.